shierve/NEM-voting-specifications/README.md

 the message contains an array with the whitelisted addresses.

+As of version 2.1.0 the voting module is able to split addresses into multiple messages, so that there is no limitation in the amount of addresses that can be added to a whitelist poll, 23 addresses fit into a single message.
+All the messages follow the structure mentioned above.
+Whitelist messages will only be valid if:

+    1) they are sent by the account that created the poll.
+    2) they are confirmed before the ending of the poll.

 5. **Poll Header:**

 Once the poll has been created and there have been no errors we can add it to a poll index for discoverability.
 For this purpose we create a poll header with basic data for the poll and send it to a poll index account.